 Well, you should already be employing black-out curtains.
 And you should already know to keep your phone in another room at night.
 But on nights when it’s especially important to avoid external sounds, a simple white-noise machine can be a great solution.

-Consider one of the easy-to-use white-noise machines from Yogasleep.
-Or, in a pinch, an old electric fan can do a fantastic job of drowning out your husband’s snores, cars zooming by on the road, or the pesky squirrels rooting around in the attic.
+Consider an easy-to-use white-noise machine from Yogasleep.
+Or, in a pinch, an old electric fan can do a fantastic job of drowning out cars zooming by on the road or the pesky squirrels rooting around in the attic.

 In addition to fighting off the inevitable alcohol-related headache, a small dose of ibuprofen just before bed can save you a lot of early morning trouble.
 At the very least, if you wake up at 5AM, you won’t have to tromp off to the bathroom to rattle through the medicine cabinet.
 By preventing your headache early, you can roll over and go back to sleep.

 Make sure it’s ibuprofen, however!
 Acetaminophen-based medicines like Tylenol, Goody’s powder, or Excedrin can damage your liver when mixed with alcohol.